 Most institutions require MLTs to hold a certification.
-There are 3 nationally recognized certification organizations that administer these exams: American Medical Technologists (AMT), American Medical Technologists (AMT), American Medical Technologists (AMT), American Medical Technologists (ASCP).
+There are 3 nationally recognized certification organizations that administer these exams: American Medical Technologists (AMT), American Association of Bioanalysts (AAB), and American Society for Clinical Pathology (ASCP).
 Graduation from an accredited MLT program allows you to be eligible to sit for these exams.